Group-Sparse Model Selection: Hardness and Relaxations: Basic Definitions

 \begin{definition} A {\bf minimal group cover} for a signal ${\bf x} \in \Real^N$ is defined as $\mathcal{M}({\bf x}) = \{\G_j \in \GG : \hat{\omega}({\bf x})_j =1\}$, where $\hat{\boldsymbol{\omega}}$ is a minimizer for \eqref{eq:group_0_norm},

 \end{definition}

-A {\em minimal group cover} $\mathcal{M}({\bf x})$ is a group cover for ${\bf x}$ with minimal cardinality.
+A {\em minimal group cover} $\mathcal{M}({\bf x})$ is a group cover for the support of ${\bf x}$ with minimal cardinality.
 Note that there exist pathological cases where for the same group $\ell_0$-``norm", we have different minimal group cover models.
+The minimal group cover can also be seen as the minimum set cover of the support of ${\bf x}$.

 \begin{definition} A signal ${\bf x}$ is {\bf $G$-group sparse} with respect to a group structure $\mathfrak{G}$ if $\|{\bf x}\|_{\GG,0} \leq G$. \end{definition}